Essential Xcode Shortcuts for More Efficient Coding

 Accelerate Your Coding Workflow

-As developers, we spent a considerable amount of time in our IDE, so it’s worth becoming an expert in using it.
+As developers, we spend a considerable amount of time in our IDE, so it’s worth becoming an expert in using it.
 Simply being able to edit code doesn’t cut it - you need to become proficient.

 In The Pragmatic Programmer, the authors recommend choosing one editor, and using it for all editing tasks.
 The reasoning behind their recommendation is simple: once you’ve memorised all keyboard shortcuts, your productivity will soar.